Graduation Requirements for Manitoba High School Diplomas

 High School Graduation Requirements for International Students

-Each year, Manitoba welcomes many international students to the Manitoba public and funded independent school systems.
-The new policy Manitoba Graduation Requirements for Students Presenting Non-Canadian Transcripts for Credit Towards a Manitoba High School Diploma is designed to help international students succeed in Manitoba.
-Effective September 1, 2017, this policy will assist students in the adequate preparation for post-secondary education and help ensure competency in English or French of international students.
+Each year, Manitoba welcomes many international students to Manitoba’s public and funded independent schools.
+The Manitoba Graduation Requirements for Students Presenting Non-Canadian Transcripts for Credit Towards a Manitoba High School Diploma policy (2017) is designed to help international students succeed in Manitoba.
+This policy will assist students in the adequate preparation for post-secondary education and help ensure competency in English or French of international students.

 Individualized Senior Years Program: Certificate of Completion